Hero background image default

 Enhance your ability to serve older adults in your congregation or faith-based organization.
 This series of four courses addressing the process of aging and implications for leading programs designed for older adults will enable you to support their ongoing spiritual formation more effective.

-Aging can create special challenges, as well as strengths, in faith formation.The Center for Lifelong Learning (CLL) at Columbia Theological Seminary and the Presbyterian Older Adult Ministries Network (POAMN) are pleased to offer the Older Adult Ministry (OAM) Certificate Program to better equip those working in churches and faith-based organizations to address the needs of older adults.
+Aging creates special opportunities to strenghten faith formation.
+The four Older Adult Ministry (OAM) courses are designed to equip those working in churches and faith-based organizations to address the needs of older adults.

 Funds for financial assistance may be available through POAMN.
-POAMN.
 Please contact Sarah Erickson if additional financial assistance is needed.

 For more information about each course or to register, click on the name of the course, below.